Wilt/three.js_triangulation/README.md

 ### Adapter ###

-The library comes with an adapter which can make it easy to switch between the different triangulation libraries inside your project.
+The library comes with an adapter [triangulation.js](https://rawgit.com/Wilt/three.js_triangulation/master/tessy.js) which can make it easy to switch between the different triangulation libraries inside your project.
 The implementation is simple.
-The adapter has two public methods:
+The adapter is availble through `THREE.Triangulation` and has two public methods:

 1. `setLibrary` - sets the library that you currently want to use.
   * The available libraries are in an object called `libraries`.
 So to set earcut as your library: `THREE.Triangulation.setLibrary( THREE.Triangulation.libraries.earcut );` (or  simply use the string `'earcut'`).

 2. `setTimer` - sets the timer on/off.
   * The timer will output the time that was needed to perform the triangulation operations inside the console giving you valuable feedback on the performance of the chosen library.
+  To turn the timer on simply call: `THREE.Triangulation.setTimer( true );`

 ### Viewers ###

 For now there are two viewers.

-- One [single screen viewer](https://rawgit.com/Wilt/three.js_triangulation/master/single.html) where the triangulation result of a certain shape with a selected algorithm can be viewed.
+- One [single screen viewer](https://rawgit.com/Wilt/three.js_triangulation/master/viewers/single.html) where the triangulation result of a certain shape with a selected algorithm can be viewed.
-- And [multiple screen viewer](https://rawgit.com/Wilt/three.js_triangulation/master/multiple.html) where the triangulation result of a certain shape can be seen for all algorithms at the same time.
+- And [multiple screen viewer](https://rawgit.com/Wilt/three.js_triangulation/master/viewers/multiple.html) where the triangulation result of a certain shape can be seen for all algorithms at the same time.

 ### Benchmarking ###